MapsterMapper/Mapster/README.md

 ####Validating Mappings
 Both a specific TypeAdapterConfig<Source, Destination> or all current configurations can be validated.
 This will throw and ArgumentOutOfRangeException that contains all of the existing missing destination mappings.
-In addition, if Explicit Mappings (above) are enabled, it will also include errors for classes that are not registered at all with the container.
+In addition, if Explicit Mappings (above) are enabled, it will also include errors for classes that are not registered at all with the mapper.

     //Validate a specific config
     var config = TypeAdapterConfig<Source, Destination>.NewConfig();